LavinWong/Fairness-in-Large-Language-Models/README.md

 ### Fairness Definitions in Language Models Explained [![PDF](https://img.shields.io/badge/PDF-Download-red)](https://arxiv.org/abs/2407.18454)

-If you find that our definitions survey helps your research, we would appreciate citations to the following paper:
+If you find that our definition survey helps your research, we would appreciate citations to the following paper:
 ```
 @misc{doan2024fairnessdefinitionslanguagemodels,
       title={Fairness Definitions in Language Models Explained},